Immune surveillance below the radar: study offers explanation for acyclovir’s failure to reduce HIV risk

 The researchers acknowledge in the conclusion to the paper that the number of participants was small, but nevertheless state:: we feel that our central finding that HSV reactivation leaves a residual inflammatory response not appreciated clinically is typical of HSV-2 genital lesions.
 They also note that the wide anatomical distribution of HSV-2 in the male and female genital tract underscores the importance that these localized reservoirs of inflammatory cells are likely to have in HIV acquisition.

 Source: TAG Basic Science web log (03.08.09)

-3. Freeman EE et al. Herpes simplex virus 2 infection increases HIV acquisition in men and women: systematic review and meta-analysis of longitudinal studies.
-AIDS: 2 January 2006 – Volume 20 – Issue 1 – p 73-83.
+- Freeman EE et al. – Herpes simplex virus 2 infection increases HIV acquisition in men and women: systematic review and meta-analysis of Herpes simplex virus 2 infection increases HIV acquisition in men and women:: systematic review and meta-analysis of longitudinal studies.
+AIDS:: 2 January 2006 – Volume 20 – Issue 1 – p 73-83.
 Free full text online.